JanBurp/AudioReactiveVideo/README.md

 Processing (https://processing.org/) code for creating visuals that react to audio.
 The goal is simple: create automatic visuals while feeding the code with music.

+You can see examples on the YouTube playlist of 'Zaagstof': https://www.youtube.com/playlist?list=PLRnF3ON_bf27HfI0NtnziLUvLfZki-_H4

 ## How to
 - Download and install processing (https://processing.org/)
 - Open and run the .pde file